Mendel's Law Of Independent Assortment

 Introduction: A Legacy of Pea Plants

 Before we dive into the intricacies of independent assortment, let's briefly revisit Mendel's experimental setup.
 He meticulously studied the inheritance of traits in pea plants (Pisum sativum), choosing them for their ease of cultivation, short generation time, and distinct contrasting traits.
-These traits, such as flower color (purple or white), seed shape (round or wrinkled), and pod color (green or yellow), allowed him to track the inheritance patterns effectively.
+Worth adding: these traits, such as flower color (purple or white), seed shape (round or wrinkled), and pod color (green or yellow), allowed him to track the inheritance patterns effectively.
 Through painstaking observation and analysis of thousands of plants, Mendel formulated his laws of inheritance, including the Law of Independent Assortment.

 Mendel's First Law: Segregation Before Assortment